browse by: title

 Amount: Add several inches of mulch on top of compost or earthworm castings to further retain moisture.

-Coffee grounds & tea leaves
+Coffee grounds and tea leaves

 Provide nitrogen and reduce pH slightly.
 Roses, gardenias and citrus plants thrive on coffee grounds added to their containers.